kiba/Writings/fac/chp19_expansion.md

 **Year 3, Day 4**

-We met in a small town in a safehouse.
+We met in a safehouse located in a small town.

 Jiraiya wasn't happy that he won't be taken to our land, even though it's not in the elemental nation.